Wheeler Nature Park: Conservation and passive recreational efforts

 based on a 2010 unanimous recommendation from the South Burlington Natural Resources Committee (SBNRC) that had deliberated other historically related names, including Crossman and Calkins.
-"Wheeler" was considered most reflective of the property's heritage, due to Herman H. Wheeler who had constructed the three-story brick farmhouse on the property in 1903.
-Wheeler had served as the city's Town Clerk, Treasurer, and as a representative to the Vermont Legislature, where for a some time the farmhouse served as Wheeler's office.
-The Wheeler family maintained ownership of the property for nearly 40 years, before Rena Calkins purchased the property in the mid-1940s.
+"Wheeler" was considered most reflective of the property's heritage, due to Herman H. Wheeler serving as the city's Town Clerk, Treasurer, and as a representative to the Vermont Legislature, where for some time the farmhouse served as his public office.